Our Favorite 100 Grocery Store Backpacking Foods

 DOLLAR STORES

-One thing to keep in mind about Dollar Stores is that their selection can vary quite a bit.
+One thing to remember about Dollar Stores is that their selection can vary quite a bit.
 These stores often have less selection than full-size grocery stores, but you can sometimes find much cheaper hiking food items, including small bags of freeze-dried and dried fruit.
 Dollar Stores are also a good place to look for cheaper Ziploc bags for portioning your hiking foods.

 OUTFITTERS